xopto/pyxopto/docs/source/mcml/detector.rst

 :py:class:`~xopto.mcml.mcdetector.base.Detectors` can be used to access the collected reflectance (also used for transmittance) or the accumulated raw weight of the photon packets.
-Note that the reflectance / transmittance is computed as the raw weight in the accumulator divided by the surface area of the accumulator (weight/m :superscript:`2`) .
+Note that the reflectance / transmittance is computed as the raw weight in the accumulator divided by the number of launched photon packets and if applicable also divided by the surface area of the accumulator (weight/m :superscript:`2`).

 .. code-block:: python